 Key takeaways for an EMT resume

-- Use your summary to highlight both your accomplishments and your personality.
-This is the place to explain how you reassure patients and their loved ones while coping with stressful emergency situations.
+You need a stellar resume to land your next EMT role.
+Use your summary to highlight both your accomplishments and your personality.
+This is the place to explain how you reassure patients and their loved ones while coping with stressful emergencies.
+Put your people skills in the forefront: all EMTs have CPR training, but not all can be calm in the midst of chaos.